LoganHoney/LoganHoney.github.io/_posts/2025-05-04-relational-databases.md

 | 1459 | 02 | Coffee Mug | White | 2 | $10 |

-By linking these tables through Customer_ID, it becomes clear which customer placed each order.
+By linking these tables through **_C_ID_**, it becomes clear which customer placed each order.
 This facilitates quick transactions and ensures that customers receive the products they ordered.
 Consider the potential applications; this concept extends beyond just customers and orders.

 - **Health Insurance:** It can track which claims have been submitted by an individual.
 - **Entertainment:** It can be used to identify what movies have been purchased through an individuals Netflix account.